Fanneyyy/hairy-ironman/README.txt

 DESCRIPTION
 ————————————

 – This application keeps records of known computer scientists in a pre-made database.
-It gives the user five options to choose from:
+It gives the user many options:
-	1. Add name to list: This option allows the user to add a new person to the database.
+- Adding new scientists, computers and connections to the database.
+- Printing a list from the database of scientists, computers, everything.
+        * Scientists can be printed by ID order, name, gender, year of birth, year of 		death and most contributions.
-	2. Print out list: The user can choose to print out a list of computer scientists by input order, last 	name, first name, gender and year of birth or death.
+        * Computers can be printed by input order, name, type, year of build and most 		contributions.
+        * Connections can be printed with connections to scientists or computers.
-	3. Search list: Allows the user to search for a person in the database and sort it by first name, last 	name, gender, birth year and death year.
+- Searching allows the user to search for a name, specific gender, year of happening and computer type.
-	4. Remove from list: The user can remove a person by choice.
-	0. Allows the user to shut down the program immediately.

 INSTALLATION INFORMATION
 —————————————————————————